50 American Small Towns Known for the Weirdest Things

 Raggedstone/Shutterstock

-One of Connecticut’s spookiest legends and one of the scariest ghost towns in America, Dudleytown is one swirling center of weirdness.
+One of Connecticut’s spookiest legends and one of the scariest haunted towns in America, Dudleytown is one swirling center of weirdness.
 No one knows exactly why the village died out, but the fact is that its numbers dwindled one by one until there was no one left.
 Some blame a curse, while others blame disease or famine.
-Here are more of the most haunted places in America.

 Ornate front of the Zwaanendael Museum in Lewes, Delaware.